Spittal Pond Nature Reserve: Wildlife

+Flora

-Many of the endemic plants and trees that once lived here, especially the Bermuda cedar (Juniperus bermudiana) have been killed off by introduced species, such as the Mexican pepper (Schinus terebinthifolius), Australian whistling-pine (Casuarina equisetifolia), fiddlewood (Citharexylum spinosum), Chinese fan palm (Livistona chinensis), and asparagus fern (Asparagus densiflorus).
+Many of the endemic plants that once lived here, especially the Bermuda cedar (Juniperus bermudiana), have been displaced by introduced species such as the Mexican pepper (Schinus terebinthifolius), Australian whistling-pine (Casuarina equisetifolia), fiddlewood (Citharexylum spinosum), Chinese fan palm (Livistona chinensis), and asparagus fern (Asparagus densiflorus).
 There are mangrove swamps, salt marsh (created by flooding of the pond by the sea during storms), and also large areas of woodland.
 Palmetto (Sabal bermudana), bay grapes (Coccoloba uvifera), and allspice (Pimenta dioica) are also reported from the area.
 Shrubs found here are mostly lantana, Spanish bayonet (Yucca aloifolia) and fluorescent green flopper (Kalanchoe pinnata).
 Plans to replace the casuarina plantation with native, endemic and selected non-invasive ornamentals have been suggested.

 Fauna

 Other wildlife found in Spittal Pond Nature Reserve include the Bermuda rock skink (Plestiodon longirostris), a critically endangered species, silver-haired bat (Lasionycteris noctivagans), Sally Lightfoot crab and buckeye (butterfly) (Junonia coenia).
 Migrating humpback whales coming out from Portuguese Rock can also be seen in the spring season.
 Eel (Anguilla anguilla) is commonly found here.